bduran82/html_scraper/README.md

 ### Iterative data

-To parse iterative structures define the attribute `hs-repeat` to the html node containing the iteration:
+To parse iterative structures define the attribute `hs-repeat` to the html node containing the iteration.
+The value of `hs-repeat` will be the name of the json attribute containing an array of the parsed subelements:

 ```ruby
 template = '